Softpanorama

 Replaying the log against the master is therefore a very fast operation.
 Once the metadata integrity is guaranteed, the fsck operation becomes a null operation and crash recovery becomes trivial.
 Note that for performance reasons, only metadata is logged; user data is not logged.

 The metatrans implementation was the first version of UFS to implement logging.
 It was built into Solstice DiskSuite or Solaris Volume Manager software (the name of the product depends on the version of the code, but otherwise, they are the same).
-The metatrans implementation is limited to Solaris 7 and earlier and it can be recommended only for very old releases (the Solaris 2.5.1 and Solaris 2.6 OSs) in which logging UFS (LUFS) is not available.
+The metatrans implementation is limited to Solaris 7 and was replaced by logging UFS (LUFS).

 Logging UFS was introduced into the Solaris 8 OS but unfortunately was not enabled by default.
 The reason for that was performance degradation, found typically only at artificially high-load levels, and almost no cases have been seen in practical applications.